 If the credentials are correct, the auth server generates and signs a new certificate and returns it to the client via the proxy.
-The client stores this key and will use it for subsequent logins.
-The key will automatically expire after 12 hours by default.
+The client stores this certificate and will use it for subsequent logins.
+The certificate will automatically expire after 12 hours by default.
 This TTL can be configured to another value by the cluster administrator.

 3: Lookup Node